Migrants ‘deserve to be treated with compassion and respect’ – Downing Street

 On Thursday, Government minister Graham Stuart conceded Manston was not operating legally and “none of us are comfortable with it”, but sought to blame an “unacceptable surge” in small boat crossings for the problem, adding that the “system is struggling to cope”.

-This followed on from similar suggestions from immigration minister Robert Jenrick earlier in the week.
+This followed on from similar suggestions from Mr Jenrick earlier in the week.

 But on Friday, policing minister Mr Philp insisted the opposite, telling Sky News: “I don’t accept the premise that it is not legally compliant today, a lot of change has been made even in the last few days since you spoke to Robert,” adding that “significant improvements” have been made.